alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

 The tree class consists of `AhoCorasickTreeNode` nodes.
-The `AhoCorasickTreeNode` class backed by `Dictionary<char, AhoCorasickTreeNode>` for prefix keys and further nested nodes, it stores its results in `List<string>`.
+The `AhoCorasickTreeNode` class backed by `Dictionary<char, AhoCorasickTreeNode>` for character keys and nested nodes, it stores its results in `List<string>`.

 ```csharp